Ecommerce-COVID-19-Response/offline2on/src/pages/resources/packages.md

 If you already have a website and already have an online store but aren’t sure what to do next, the Store Audit will be a great fit for you.
 We’ll pair you with an e-commerce expert who will help you find areas to improve in order to DO MORE ONLINE!
 Plan includes:

-* Setting up gift card sales
+* Setting up gift card sales or setting up a promotion
 * Testing your website speed
-* Auditing the apps on your site for proper connection and function
+* Auditing the apps/extensions on your site for proper connection and function
 * Basic SEO review, recommendations, and examples
 * Social media check